matthagan15/thesis/composite.typ

         [6 Site Jellium], [18.8], [94], [Imag. -],
     ),
     caption: [
         Summary of gate cost improvements observed via the crossover ratio $r_"cross"$ given in @eq_composite_crossover_ratio.
-We observe that savings tend to somewhat improve as the number of terms increases (within the same model), with the exception of Jellium 7 where optimizer struggles with partitioning due to the number of terms.
-This is evident in the lack of monotonicity of $C(tilde(cal(C)^1))$ in Figure \ref{fig:Jellium56}.
-The most significant savings are seen for the Jellium models.
-Even in cases where the number of terms are comparable to other models, larger advantages are persistent in Jellium.
-This further establishes the spectral norm distribution as one of the most important indicators of performance in the composite framework.
+We observe that savings tend to somewhat improve as the number of terms increases (within the same model), with the exception of Jellium 7 where GBRT struggles with partitioning due to the number of terms.
     ],
 ) <table_composite_numerics>

+=== Hydrogen Chain
+Using OpenFermion @mcclean2020openfermion and PySCF @pyscf we were able to compute the Hamiltonian for a chain of 3 Hydrogen atoms equally spaced in a line.
+OpenFermion is a package for managing electronic structure Hamiltonians, it not only generates the required fermionic creation and annihilation operators but can utilize Jordan-Wigner encodings to make the results amenable to simulation on quantum computers.
+PySCF is a library used to compute the required molecular orbital integrals that give the actual constants in the final Hamiltonian.
+We used an active space which was given by the minimal basis and is a byproduct of our minimal spin configuration.

 == Discussion <sec:composite_discussion>